Freshwater aquaculture — Strategic Scorecard

 -

-LI01Logistical Friction & Displacement Cost 2View LI01 attribute detailsOptimized Industrial Cold Chain Logistics.
+LI01Logistical Friction & Displacement Cost 2 solutions 2View LI01 attribute detailsOptimized Industrial Cold Chain Logistics.
 While live-market segments face high specialized transport friction, the bulk of industrial freshwater aquaculture utilizes standardized cold chain infrastructure, significantly reducing logistical costs.
 Large-scale producers leverage economies of scale in refrigerated transport, which handles the majority of tilapia and catfish throughput globally.

 - Metric: Cold chain logistics costs are estimated to account for approximately 15-20% of the final retail price for processed freshwater exports.